michu1810/fastapi-foodtracker/README.md

 When designing the backend architecture, I set several key goals: **security, performance, and scalability**.
 Below are the most important technical decisions I made to achieve them:

 -   **API Design (FastAPI):** I chose the asynchronous framework **FastAPI** to ensure extremely high performance and low latency, even under heavy load.
-I utilized the built-in **Dependency Injection** system to manage database sessions and user authentication.
+I utilized the built-in **Dependency Injection** system to manage database sessions and user authentication, making the code clean and highly testable.

 -   **Authentication and Security:** I implemented authentication based on **JWTs**.
 The long-lived `refresh_token` is stored in a secure **`HttpOnly` cookie**, which is an industry standard for protection against **XSS** attacks.
 User passwords are protected with the strong, adaptive **bcrypt** algorithm.